Connector URL

 Verify the connection

-This calls the lookup_company tool and returns instantly, a fast way to confirm the connector is working before kicking off a longer research run.
+Once connected, ask your assistant a quick availability question that doesn’t need a full run:lookup_company tool and returns instantly, a fast way to confirm the connector is working before kicking off a longer research run.

 Troubleshooting